-North Carolina excludes from property taxes the greater of twenty thousand dollars ($20,000) or fifty (50%) of the appraised value of a permanent residence owned and occupied by a qualifying owner.
+North Carolina excludes from property taxes the greater of twenty-five thousand dollars ($25,000) or fifty percent (50%) of the appraised value of a permanent residence owned and occupied by a qualifying owner.
 A qualifying owner is an owner who meets all of the following requirements as of January 1 preceding the taxable year for which the benefit is claimed:

-Has an income for the preceding calendar year of not more than eighteen thousand dollars ($19,700).
+- Has an income for the preceding calendar year of not more than twenty-eight thousand one hundred dollars ($29,500).

 If my property is used for farming do I receive a property tax reduction?

 There is a program called the use-value assessment program.
 This is a program which can result in lower property taxes for property which qualifies.
 The program targets property which is in actual production of a qualifying product.
 The three categories of use are Agriculture, Horticulture and Forestry.
 Agricultural use can include such products as cattle, hay and tobacco.
 Horticultural use can include such products as Christmas trees, shrubbery, fruits and vegetables.
 Forestry use involves the commercial production of timber.
 There are several qualifying factors which must be looked at to determine if the property is eligible for this program.
 Any property owner wishing to have his/her property considered for this special assessment must apply with theCountyAssessor’s office during the month of January.